 Generally, the two eggs in a clutch may hatch within an hour to within a day of each other.
 However, it is not unheard of for a clutch to hatch around a week apart.

 Please note, often first-time laying females have poorly calcified eggs, or they only lay one egg instead of two.
 As long as she is at an appropriate weight, is feeding well on a good diet, and shows no signs of illness, this should not be a huge concern.
 Usually a healthy gecko will get it "right" around her second or third clutch.
+This is a touchy subject, but in my personal experience, I prefer to freeze (destroy) eggs which are laid with poor calcification.
+I have found that many eggs with roughly-calcified shells have a greater percentage of geckos which either cannot cut through the shell, or geckos that hatch small, weak, or with other congenital defects like MBD.
+I also do not heavily encourage the assisting of hatching - if an egg is meant to hatch, it will hatch.
+Again, this is my personal stance!

 One problem to be aware of before attempting breeding is egg-binding, or your gecko becoming unable to pass eggs.
-If a female is undersized, does not find a suitable laying place, or there are other health issues present including a problem with calcium, she may retain the eggs.
+If a female is undersized, or there are other health issues present including a problem with calcium, she may retain the eggs.
 The eggs may continue to grow and possibly fuse together inside of the female's body, making it difficult or impossible for the eggs to be passed.
-If your breeding female's sides start looking bloated, or she becomes very lethargic and ceases or slows in food consumption, keep a close eye on her, but do not bother her overly much, as that can stress her out even more and prevent laying attempts.
+If your breeding female's sides start looking bloated, or she becomes very lethargic and ceases or slows in food consumption, keep a close eye on her, but do not bother her overly much, as that can stress her even more and prevent laying attempts.
 If you are expecting eggs and they are very long in coming, it may be worth your time to get your female checked at a reptile-knowledgeable veterinarian's office to find out if the eggs can be safely passed.

 Once a gecko has developed fully inside the egg, it will break out using a pair of "egg teeth" developed solely for this purpose.
 Some have claimed that they are lost with the initial shed, but I have observed them (less noticeably) after this shed.